-As progress is made toward legalizing California sports betting, it’s a good time to give an overview of Dodger Stadium.
+As slow progress is made toward legalizing California sports betting(perhaps legal in 2025, at the earliest), it’s a good time to give an overview of Dodger Stadium.
 Those who are wondering “Where is Dodger Stadium Los Angeles, CA?” and want to learn more about the brief history of the venue, possible sportsbooks on site, and more useful information can do so in the following sections.

 About Dodger Stadium